tienhsiangkao/Protuber/tips/preps.md

 # Genesis

-First things first, you need to ponder and prepare what cameras shall you use, actually there are lots of options:
+First things first, you need to ponder and choose what cameras shall you use carefully, actually there are lots of options:

 ```text
 Cameras (DSLR and mirrorless), sports camera, smartphones, tablets, webcams, security cameras, trail cameras, virtual cameras (e.g. from video games and their engines, animation creators like manim)